drugescu/sockets-exercise/README.md

 Server and client apps that send files through sockets.

 ### Server
 * Listens on argv port for requests for files.
-A request is a filename.
+A request is typically a filename.
-* Sends the file through TCP, or the string message "File not found".
+* Sends the file through TCP, or the string message '"File not found"'.
-* Can receive requests from multiple clients.
+* Can receive requests from multiple clients, multiplexed by TCP port.

 ### Client
 * Establishes connection to the server and sends requests for various files.
-* Connection is requested to server TCP port argv[1].
+* Connection is requested to server IP arv[1] on TCP port argv[2].
+* A request of form '"[REQUESTING_DISCONNECT]"' will trigger sv|cl disconnect.
-* A request is a filename, assumed directory-less (root dir of server).
+* A request of a filename is assumed directory-less (root dir of server).
 * Saves the file being sent to it by the server.

+### Protocol
+* '\t' character is command separator.
+* When sending a file, we first send size (unsigned long), then packets of the file.